 Despite some dangerous conditions, only one construction worked died while building the Statue Of Liberty’s pedestal.
 A thirty-nine-year-old Italian laborer, named Francis Longo, died accidentally when a wall fell on top of him.

-New Yorkers Spend Most Of Their Time Looking At The Statue Of Liberty’s Butt
+Residents Of New York City Spend Most Of Their Time Looking At The Statue Of Liberty’s Butt

 Most New Yorkers don’t have a good view of The Statue Of Liberty.
 The statue faces southeast, making her backside the main view for most of New York City, except downtown.
 This isn’t meant to be an insult.
 Lady Liberty faces a southeast direction to welcome arriving ships entering New York harbor.

-The Statue Of Liberty Was Classified As A Lighthouse Before It Was A Landmark
+Lady Liberty Was Classified As A Lighthouse Before It Became A Landmark And National Park

 Soon after construction was completed in 1886, the United States Lighthouse Board took over the management of The Statue of Liberty.
 The statue’s lit torch and position in New York harbor made it an ideal lighthouse.
 However, the torch’s light wasn’t bright enough to be a working lighthouse.
 A writer at New York World newspaper even called the dimly lit torch “more like a glowworm than a beacon.”
 The Lighthouse Board spent several decades trying to make the torch brighter without success.